 Who Should Attend?
 This training is for middle school and high school students.
 The workshop series requires three sessions for completion of the curriculum.

-Sister Action Sister Strength Clubs can serve as a microcosm for creating a culture of consent.
+Student Action Student Strength Clubs can serve as a microcosm for creating a culture of consent.
 Each group is built on the tenets of safety, belonging, leadership, mutuality, curiosity, respect and depth of learning and relationship.
 Participants and facilitators alike are empowered to foster group cohesion and empathy by engaging in honest dialogue about lived experiences, fears, goals and by sharing skills and insights that promote healthy relationships with self and others.